 - a.
-The Outer Trim is held in place with 4 strong Magnets, one at each corner, ensure they are in place.
-With Profile Frames the Magnets must be on the metal corner plates. - b.
-To fit simply centralize the Trim and fit it onto the Fire.
-Note: If the Trim is not positioned centrally it may not be held correctly at each corner, however it can be slid from side to side to ensure it is located correctly.
+The Flat & Profile Outer Trims are supplied with the fire and held in place with 4 strong Magnets, one at each corner, ensure they are in place at the corners. - Note: With Profile Frames the top Magnets must be on the metal top corner plates. - b.
+To fit simply fit over the fire engaging on the magnets and slide to centralize onto the Fire.

+Note: If the Trim is not positioned centrally it may not be held correctly at each corner.